 RF returning from the antenna to the rig (due to the mismatche between the antenna feed point impedance and the feedline characteristic impedance) tends to flow on the outside of the coax cable.
 This unshielded RF flow can then radiate just like your antenna.
 Twin lead users are not immune either (although the effect is much less noticeable).
 Because SWR is an additive component (reference or discussion from the first article) the same radiation occurs in twin wire transmission line as coaxial cable because the delicate balance between the two conductors will not be equal.
 This is an unintended consequence of uncontrolled SWR.
 It is often manifested in incidental RF sparking or burns, sometimes symptoms of RF in your audio, occuring in the ham shack when transmitting.
 Also, the radiation pattern of your antenna may be altered due to the additional radiation from the feedline – adding a more or less omni directional component rather than the usual directional pattern expected.
 Sometimes you don’t know about it until the neighbors complain you are getting into their telephone or stereo.

-One unenlightened, but well meaning, ham decided to eliminate the RF on the coax by grounding the coax shield at his vertical antenna (no it was not me...chuckle chuckle).
+One unenlightened, but well meaning, ham decided to eliminate the RF on the coax by grounding the coax shield at his vertical antenna and at the shack ground buss (no it was not me...chuckle chuckle).
 When he tried to transmit, he discovered nothing would tune up properly.
+What has happened?
 If you think about it, what he had done was to essentially reduce the feedline impedance by half and made it into a giant tuned circuit (remember coax has both series inductance and parallel capacitive characteristics).
 Depending on the length of the cable, it could become a very broadband tuned circuit.
 All sorts of problems could arise from this including but not limited to radiation on a different frequency than your transmitter is tuned to.

 Ideally, the antenna would exhibit exactly (or almost nearly) the same characteristic impedance as the feedline at any frequency we wish to transmit on.
 This would insure the maximum transfer of power from the feedline to the antenna.
 Practically, however, this is rarely (if ever) the case.
 The closest we could practically come is to use a multi–band log periodic antenna that covers all the frequencies we normally transmit on.
 Even then, the impedance characteristics are not perfect on every band within its operating range.